Introduction to Semantic Web Development

 Things related to inclusion are pretty broadly defined.
 This can be related to the responsiveness of a website to various displays, such as mobile phones, and then to the whole ranges of mobile phones that exist, as well as to desktops, laptops, and tablets, and even to smart watches.

-In class, we're going to discuss these issues.
+We're going to discuss these issues.
 You're going to identify some websites and rank and judge these sites according to the principles of accessibility, usability, and inclusion by enabling accessibility mode on your laptop/desktop browser and on your phones.

 It will help to watch a short video about accessibility on YouTube, which does a really nice job demonstrating all the above issues.